gdbroman/product/README.md

-# Product Tips for Engineers
+# Notes on building product

-Notes on building product, intended for software engineers.
+Intended for software engineers.

 ## Notes